addyosmani/backbone-fundamentals/backbone-fundamentals.md

 When we use a region to manage the lifecycle of our views, and display the views in the DOM, the region itself handles these concerns.
 By passing a view instance in to the `show` method of the region, it will call the render method on the view for us.
 It will then take the resulting `el` of the view and populate the DOM element.

 The next time we call the `show` method of the region, the region remembers that it is currently displaying a view.
 The region calls the `close` method on the view, removes it from the DOM, and then proceeds to run the render & display code for the new view that was passed in.

-Since the region handles calling `close` for us, and we're using the `bindTo` event binder in our view instance, we no longer have to worry about zombie views in our application.
+Since the region handles calling `close` for us, and we're using the `listenTo` event binder in our view instance, we no longer have to worry about zombie views in our application.

+Regions are not limited to just Marionette views, though.
+Any valid Backbone.View can be managed by a Marionette.Region.
+If your view happens to have a `close` method, it will be called when the view is closed.
+If not, the Backbone.View built-in method, `remove`, will be called instead.
+If neither of these methods exist, nothing will be called and you will be responsible for cleaning up the events and other bits, yourself.

 ### Marionette Todo app